mwakok/mt-dynamics/README.md

-conda create --name mtdynamics python=3.8 conda activate mtdynamics pip install mtdynamics
+conda create --name mtdynamics python=3.8 conda activate mtdynamics pip install mtdynamics pip install jupyter  # Optional, if you want to run jupyter notebooks from this environment
 ```

 Or simply install mtdynamics in your already existing environment: